delfick/harpoon/docs/docs/functionality.rst

 Harpoon supports authentication for registries via plain credentials, Kms encrypted credentials or via a "slip" in an S3 bucket.

+It also supports loging into Google Container registry.
+Logging into gcr happens automatically and without user configuration if the image_index has gcr.io in it.
+(Note however, that this requires a `docker` binary to be installed on your PATH.

 .. code-block:: yaml

   authentication: